Symmetries of algebras captured by actions of weak Hopf algebras: Actions of -Lie algebroids on algebras

 Recall that by Propostion~\ref{prop:weak-direct}(a), a direct sum of Hopf algebras has a canonical weak Hopf algebra structure.
-Following \cite[Section 3.2]{NDthesis} we recall a construction akin to the universal enveloping algebra of a Lie algebra.
+Following \cite[Section 3.2]{NDthesis} we recall a construction that generalizes the notion of the universal enveloping algebra of a Lie algebra to $X$-Lie algebroids.